Yeti: Other names and locations

 In Russian folklore, the Chuchuna is an entity said to dwell in Siberia.
 It has been described as six to seven feet tall and covered with dark hair.
 According to the native accounts from the nomadic Yakut and Tungus tribes, it is a well built, Neanderthal-like man wearing pelts and bearing a white patch of fur on its forearms.
 It is said to occasionally consume human flesh, unlike their close cousins, the Almastis.
 Some witnesses reported seeing a tail on the creature's corpse.
-It is described as being roughly six to seven feet tall.
-There are additional tales of large, reclusive, bipedal creatures worldwide, notably including both "Bigfoot" and the "Abominable Snowman."
+There are additional tales of large, reclusive, bipedal creatures worldwide, notably including both "Bigfoot" and the "Abominable Snowman".

 The Abominable Snowman

 The name Abominable Snowman was coined in 1921, the year Lieutenant-Colonel Charles Howard-Bury led the 1921 British Mount Everest reconnaissance expedition, which he chronicled in Mount Everest The Reconnaissance, 1921.
 In the book, Howard-Bury includes an account of crossing the Lhagpa La at 21000 ft where he found footprints that he believed "were probably caused by a large 'loping' grey wolf, which in the soft snow formed double tracks rather like those of a bare-footed man".
 He adds that his Sherpa guides "at once volunteered that the tracks must be that of 'The Wild Man of the Snows', to which they gave the name 'metoh-kangmi.
 "Metoh" translates as "man-bear" and "kang-mi" translates as "snowman".

 Confusion exists between Howard-Bury's recitation of the term "metoh-kangmi" and the term used in Bill Tilman's book Mount Everest, 1938 where Tilman had used the words "metch", which does not exist in the Tibetan language, and "kangmi" when relating the coining of the term "Abominable Snowman".
 Further evidence of "metch" being a misnomer is provided by Tibetan language authority Professor David Snellgrove from the School of Oriental and African Studies at the University of London (ca. 1956), who dismissed the word "metch" as impossible, because the consonants "t-c-h" cannot be conjoined in the Tibetan language.
 Documentation suggests that the term "metch-kangmi" is derived from one source (from the year 1921).
 It has been suggested that "metch" is simply a misspelling of "metoh".

 The use of "Abominable Snowman" began when Henry Newman, a longtime contributor to The Statesman in Calcutta, writing under the pen name "Kim", interviewed the porters of the "Everest Reconnaissance expedition" on their return to Darjeeling.
 Newman mistranslated the word "metoh" as "filthy", substituting the term "abominable", perhaps out of artistic licence.
 As author Bill Tilman recounts, "[Newman] wrote long after in a letter to The Times: The whole story seemed such a joyous creation I sent it to one or two newspapers".